 Request to update personal information

 In a similar vein to requesting access to personal information, an individual can also make an Australia Privacy Act consumer request to correct their information.
-Under APP 10, entities are responsible for ensuring the personal information they retain is accurate, up to date, complete, relevant, and not misleading.
+Under APP 10, entities are responsible for ensuring that the personal information they retain is accurate, up to date, complete, relevant, and not misleading.
 Therefore, the entity must take reasonable steps to correct the information based on the individuals request.
 If the individual has requested that the entity notify a third party of the correction, the entity must also comply in updating the third party.

 Similar to a request to access personal information, an entity also can refuse to update personal information based on an individual’s request, but must provide a written notice to the individual for the refusal.
 The written notice must include: